Powerball drawing | $50K winners in Georgia

-ATLANTA — While no one claimed the Powerball jackpot on Wednesday night, that only means there's another chance for players to win big with over $1 billion up for grabs.
+Nobody took home the more than $1 billion Powerball jackpot on Monday night, meaning there's still a chance for players to win big in the next drawing.

-In Georgia, four people took home a $50,000 prize in Georgia, while many others came out of the drawing with a couple hundred.
+In Georgia, three people took home a $50,000 prize in Georgia, while many others came out of the drawing with a couple hundred.

 When is the Powerball drawing?